Pazhou station (Guangzhou Metro)

 Pazhou station is an interchange station between Line 8 and Line 11 of the Guangzhou Metro.
-The Line 8 station started operations on 28 June 2003, and is located under Xingang East Road on Pazhou Island in the Haizhu District. near the Guangzhou International Convention Exhibition Center, the main venue for the Canton Fair.
+The Line 8 station started operations on 28 June 2003, and is located under Xingang East Road on Pazhou Island in the Haizhu District, near the Guangzhou International Convention Exhibition Center, the main venue for the Canton Fair.

-Before the extension to both lines 2 and 8 opened in September 2010, this station ran as part of Line 2 as a single Line from Wanshengwei to Sanyuanli.
+Before the extension to both lines 2 and 8 opened in September 2010, this station was part of Line 2 as a single Line from Wanshengwei to Sanyuanli.

 Line 11 started operating at this station on 28 December 2024.

 Features

 The station is a key characteristic station of intangible cultural heritage on Line 11, featuring the theme of "Cantonese Dance Shengping".
-There are shop windows in the concourse which focus on cultural artworks such as Cantonese carving, Canton porcelain, and Guangdong lion dancing.
+There are shop windows in the concourse which showcase cultural artworks such as Cantonese carving, Canton porcelain, and Guangdong lion dancing.